 Announcing a new series of talks to be held throughout 2020 organized by Claire Barliant, Daisy Nam, and Meg Rotzel.

-Fertility, March 20th, 2020, Mills Gallery Boston Center for the Arts
+Fertility, May 20th, 2020, Mills Gallery Boston Center for the Arts (ONLINE)

 The number 2020 instantly conjures “perfect vision.”
 Looking, thinking about looking, and changing our outlook—that is the theme for this year.
 Inspired by what 2020 evokes, we are organizing a series of programs hinging on the idea of reflection.
 Join us on March 20th, 2020, for the first of this series with media partner Boston Art Review.
 Because this is 2020, our hindsight should be perfect, no?